ChaseKolozsy/AnkiClient/README.md

 For testing purposes, this repository is currently designed to assume that the project and the repository are located in the same root directory.
 Each module has test code in the `if __name__ == "__main__":` block, but these will have to be customized with your own data if you want the tests to function.
 - Data should be kept inside of a `data` directory which should be contained in the root directory of the repository.
-- Media should be kept inside of the `data\media` directory.
+- Media should be kept inside of the `data/media` directory.

 ## Contributing